greg-raven/Impeachment-Chronicles/_posts/2024-03-06-trump-emissions.md

 Many of his first-term efforts to rollback climate rules and boost fossil fuels ended in failure.

-While some modelling suggested that his first presidency would delay hitting global emissions targets by a decade, Carbon Brief analysis found that US states and cities might be able to take sufficient steps to meet the country's then-current climate goal without federal action.
+While some modelling suggested that his first presidency would delay hitting global emissions targets by a decade, Carbon Brief analysis found that U.S. states and cities might be able to take sufficient steps to meet the country's then-current climate goal without federal action.

 However, another recent Guardian article says that a second-term Trump would be "even more extreme for the environment than his first, according to interviews with multiple Trump allies and advisers".
 It adds: